zebra-group/grav-plugin-directus/README.md

 #### limit
 This is self explaining.
 This limits the amount of json array items to given limit. default: -1 (all items)

+#### sort
+The sort parameter defines, which field is used for the response array sorting.
+More options here: https://docs.directus.io/api/query/sort.html

 ## To Do